Statewide Communication Interoperability Plan

 COMING SOON: New web page on VCOMM, including frequency charts and news on upcoming field exercises.

 With the buildout of the Nationwide Public Safety Broadband Network (NPSBN), the public safety community is learning more about new applications and functions that can be used in an emergency response.
 The NPSBN will provide a cellular type coverage to first responders, with priority and pre-emption features.
 The network is being built by AT&T. The federal agency formed to ensure the building of the network is call FirstNet or the First Responder Network Authority.
 FirstNet awarded the national contract to AT&T in 2017.
 Interoperability features are an important part of the NPSBN development.
 You can learn more about FirstNet in Vermont by going to the web site of the Public Safety Broadband Network Commission.
-This commission acts a guiding body in Vermont to prepare the state for the NPSBN.
+This commission acts as a guiding body in Vermont to prepare the state for the NPSBN.